Research Opportunities

 Future Students

-If you’re thinking about Honours, Masters or a PhD in community plant ecology, plant recruitment dynamics, vegetation patterns across environmental gradients or snow ecology, please contact Susanna or an interest in altered fire regimes impacting recruitment processes in biodiverse heathy woodland systems please contact Tricia.
+If you’re thinking about Honours, Masters or a PhD in alpine community plant ecology, plant recruitment dynamics, vegetation patterns across environmental gradients or snow ecology, please contact Susanna or an interest in altered fire regimes impacting recruitment processes in biodiverse heathy woodland systems please contact Tricia.

 We support students who are keen to work in the field, have a passion for natural landscapes and their conservation and who want to develop their science writing and analytical skills.